AeromodellingClubIITB/learners-space/Aircraft design and stability analysis using XFLR5/README.md

 …Aircraft Design is full of such mysterious questions and we with this course want to help you answer them.

-#Why you shouls Take up this course
+Why you should Take up this course

 For queries and discussion regarding course follow the Telegram Channel